 The tiny amount of myristicin found in the spice means that you would have to consume an awful lot of nutmeg to get high, from around two tablespoons up to a whole container.
 Nutmeg is used only in very small quantities in cooking and baking – typically only a quarter-teaspoon goes into a cake, pie, or eggnog recipe.
 Ground nutmeg straight from the can tastes pretty awful, especially in large amounts.

-If you manage to swallow enough, the effects can be variable, ranging from a mild floating sensation, anxiety, fear, and a feeling of impending doom to full-blown delirium.
-These don’t occur immediately; you may have to wait up to four hours for the effects, which can be long-lasting (up to 48 hours if you swallow enough).
+If you do manage to swallow enough, the effects can be variable, ranging from a mild floating sensation, accompanied by anxiety, fear, and a feeling of impending doom, to full-blown delirium.
+These don’t occur immediately; you may have to wait up to four hours for the effects, which can be long-lasting (up to 48 hours if you swallow a lot).
 The after-effects are memorable and pretty miserable: a heavy hangover and nasty gastrointestinal upset including nausea, vomiting, and diarrhea.
 In addition, your heart can race uncomfortably.
 The toxic effects are so unpleasant that very few people give nutmeg a second try.

 Andrew Weil, M.D.

 Johnson-Arbor K, Smolinske S. Stoned on spices: a mini-review of three commonly abused household spices.
 Clin Toxicol (Phila).
 2021 Feb;59(2):101-105. doi: 10.1080/15563650.2020.1840579.
 Epub 2020 Nov 16.
 PMID: 33191804. https://pubmed.ncbi.nlm.nih.gov/33191804/